Julia Kohler, Science & PERSONAL FINANCE

 Ms. Kohler was born and raised locally in the DMV, a Montgomery County native.
 She received her undergraduate degree from the University of Maryland with a major in Health Education Reform.
 This was an individually designed major incorporating classes from a plethora of majors including but not limited to Sociology, Education, Public Health, Psychology, Nutrition, and Kinesiology.
-She created a tumblr blog for her capstone project on Holistic Health, titled Naturally-Active-Students which included ten different health related videos that she personally hosted.
-She received her masters in Education from Lesley University.
+She created a Tumblr blog for her capstone project on Holistic Health, titled Naturally-Active-Students which included ten different health related videos that she personally hosted and directed.
+Ms. Kohler continued to graduate school and received her masters in Education from Lesley University.
 Prior to working for GWCS, Ms. Kohler worked for Mad Science, a company that is dedicated to providing engaging, hands on science curriculum.
-In her free time, Ms. Kohler is a practicing yogi.
-She belongs to Tranquil Space Yoga Studio in Arlington/DC.
+In her free time, Ms. Kohler is a practicing yogi, plays chess, and writes creatively.
 She also enjoys spending time with her friends, roommates, and Corgi (Sammy) and Tabby (Oliver).
-Ms. Kohler has donated her hair twice to Kids With Hair Loss, and has volunteered for organization such as the Special Olympics, Icing Smiles, and WE The Readers.
+Ms. Kohler is a lifelong philanthropist.
+She donated her hair twice to Kids With Hair Loss, and over the years has volunteered for organizations such as the Special Olympics, Icing Smiles, WE The Readers, and Hyattsville Aging In Place.
 Ms. Kohler loves to travel both locally and internationally.
-Internationally she has been to England, France, Colombia, and Costa Rica (she can’t wait for future exploration).
-This year Ms. Kohler is teaching Anatomy and Physiology, Environmental Science, Biology, and a new Personal Finance course!
-She is also the lead teacher in the monthly Stream Cleanup events.
+Internationally she has been to England, France, Colombia, and Costa Rica (she can’t wait for future exploration)!
+This year Ms. Kohler is teaching Anatomy and Physiology, Chemistry, Biology, and Personal Finance.
+Ms. Kohler runs Coyote Café with the help from her Personal Finance class and is also the lead teacher for the Environmental Science Club.

 Biology is the study of life and everything it encompasses.
 In this class, you will learn what factors spark life on our planet and how interaction between these factors influences organisms big and small.
 This class explores the world of biology from the smallest cell to the ecology of the environment in which organisms live.
-Students get to experience biology in a hands-on laboratory environment, outdoor field trips, and individual study.
+Students get to experience biology in a hands-on laboratory environment and through outdoor field trips.
+Topics covered within the course include ecology, levels of organization, relationships among biotic matter, photosynthesis, respiration, organelles, types of cells, genetics, evolution, mutations, DNA structure and fragmentation, proper use of laboratory equipment, dissection, and protein synthesis.
 This course offers students a basic understanding of the ideas found in biology and offers many opportunities for students to independently choose and study topics about which they wish to know more.

 The goal of the Environmental Science course is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
 Topics in the course include but are not limited to: Earth Systems and Resources, The Living World, Population, Land and Water Use, Energy Resources and Consumption, Pollution and Global Change.
 Students will participate in labs, case studies, and field investigations.